What Is College Football Week 0?

-What is college football Week 0? originally appeared on NBC Sports Washington
+What is college football Week 0? originally appeared on NBC Sports Chicago

 With NFL action underway, fans will soon be treated to more football games when the new college football season begins.